External Affairs Director

 E-mail: tabari@usc.edu

 Dr. Kim Tabari has a passion for social justice and education.
-She holds a doctorate degree in Educational Leadership and has worked at a variety of institutions both public and private.
-Born in Guyana, South America, Kim has the lived experience of an immigrant who later became a U.S. citizen.
+She holds a doctorate in Educational Leadership and has worked at both public and private institutions.
+Born in Guyana, South America, she has firsthand experience as an immigrant who later became a U.S. citizen—which you can read more about in this ERI blog piece.

-Outside of working at USC, Kim’s most important role is being a mom to an amazing teenage boy, currently in High School.
-She is also very active in her local community, working primarily with the Long Beach school district to improve academic challenges of Black and other marginalized students.
+Outside of working at USC, her most important role is being a mom to an amazing young man currently in college.
+Kim is very active in her local community, working primarily with her local school district to improve the academic success of Black and other marginalized students.
+She embodies healing justice as a certified yoga instructor with a regular Tai Chi practice, facilitating online classes and engaging in other self-care modalities.